 Welcome to Eugene Eye Care, the office of Drs.
 Ofner, Neale, Bordewick, and Fleming.
 We are pleased to introduce you to the art of cataract surgery, and explain how the removal of your cataract represents an opportunity to improve your vision.

 Before we go on, take a moment to consider your vision.
 Just as every person is unique, every person’s vision is unique.
 Some are blessed with excellent vision from birth, and are able to function without corrective lenses of any kind.
 Others are born with eyes that require corrective lenses such as contacts or glasses from an early age.

 Regardless of whether or not you have needed glasses before, when cataracts are removed, the playing field is leveled.
-If you have needed strong glasses all your life, you will be less dependent on them after surgery.
+If you have needed strong glasses all your life, you will likely be less dependent on them after surgery.
 However, even if you did not need glasses before, there is a chance that you may need them after surgery!
 On this web page, we will explain how the use of glasses can be minimized or even eliminated through modern surgical techniques.

 At the age of about 45 everyone begins to experience a condition known as “presbyopia,” or the need for reading glasses.
 For those who already wear glasses, bifocals become necessary.
 For those lucky few who never needed glasses before, reading glasses usually become necessary.